Chapter 6: SPI UK - SPI Games printed in England

-Originally SPI/UK in 1974, and moving only a few games, by the end of 1975
+Originally it was SPI/UK in 1974, and moving only a few games.
+An observer

 This occasion prompted two more changes as well - the launch of The Phoenix magazine, dated June/ July 1976, which replaced the SPUK newsletter that SPI/UK had used to unite its customers, and the intension to test a new method to get games to the UK customers.

 Tariff laws, shipping costs, and TIME were all limiting factors in the growth of SPI/UK.
 Getting the games SHIPPED from New York to England came with a multitude of problems, and cost was not the only one.
 Costs to prioritize the shipping would jack up the prices, so the shipments could be bumped from the shipping schedule, and induce maddening delays.
 Plus, SPI themselves were never known for meeting deadlines, so that, too, would play hell with any effort to schedule a shipment.

 With high shipping costs and long time constraints, SPI/UK reached a deal with SPI in 1976 to print the games in the UK, thus saving boatloads of money and time (pun intended).